YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

 where $c \in \{0,1,2,...,C\}$ represents the channel index, $K$ denotes the convolutional kernel, and $B$ refers to the bias term.
 The computational process for channel compression, utilizing a $3\times3$ convolution (Fig.\ref{fig:channelcomp} (b)), can be summarized as follows:

 where $KS$ represents the size of the convolutional kernel (e.g. $3\times3$ convolutional kernels $KS=9$), and $k \in \{0,1,2,...,KS\}$ is the convolutional kernel index.

 By examining the two formulas, it becomes evident that for pixels ($Y_{h,w}$) located at identical positions in both input and output feature maps, employing a $3\times3$ convolution preserves the neighboring pixel features, which are also retained in the surrounding pixels.
-In the context of forward propagation, this can be interpreted as a spatial solidification process to recover lost features following channel feature compression.
-Simultaneously, this method effectively expands the receptive field, leading to increased model's performance.
+In the context of forward propagation, Equation 1 (using 1×1 convolutions) performs a summation over the channels at each spatial location, whereas Equation 2 (using 3×3 convolutions) involves a more complex summation over neighboring spatial locations, integrating information from a 3×3 region.
+This larger convolution kernel not only captures richer spatial context but also improves weight adjustments during backward propagation, ensuring that features from a broader area contribute to both forward and backward passes.
+This results in more effective feature recovery and error correction, further solidifying spatial information and boosting model performance.